kevgo/tricorder/README.md

 ## Tools

-Always run no matter which stack:
+These tools always run, no matter which stack:

 - delete-empty-folders